GitHarsh19/GitHarsh19/README.md

 ### 🚀 About Me

-I'm a **full stack developer transitioning into Product Management**, with hands-on experience building products using Next.js, Supabase, and Vercel.
-I'm passionate about bridging the gap between engineering and business — translating user needs into actionable product specs, and data insights into strategy.
+I'm an **aspiring Product Manager** with hands-on experience building products using Next.js, Supabase, and Vercel.
+With a background in software development and an internship at an early-stage startup, I'm passionate about understanding user problems and turning them into impactful product decisions.

 ---